-Primary Please explain reason Row Risks exist, Given IFF's global footprint, multitude of suppliers, and broad range of materials, it is difficult to determine specifically which materials come from regions subject to water-related risk that could 1 but no generate substantive change in our business.
-To better understand environmental risks located within our supply chain, we engage with our suppliers and ask them to report on their water substantive performance through the supplier ethical data exchange which asks if the supplier has a water management policy, trains employees on proper water and wastewater management, has set water impact reduction targets, and if the supplier can identify the source of water at its facilities.
-This assessment is conducted annually and so far we have assessed approx reduction targets, and if the supplier can identify the source of water at its facilities.
-This assessment is conducted annually and so far we have assessed approximately 90% (representing anticipated approximately 300 suppliers) of our spend.
+Primary reason Please explain Row 1 Risks exist, but no substantive impact anticipated Given IFF's global footprint, multitude of suppliers, and broad range of materials, it is difficult to determine specifically which materials come from regions subject to water-related risk that could generate substantive change in our business.
+To better understand environmental risks located within our supply chain, we engage with our suppliers to report on their water performance through the supplier ethical data exchange (Sedex) which asks if the supplier has a water management policy, trains employees on proper water and wastewater management, set water reduction targets, and if the supplier can identify the source of water at its facilities.
+This assessment is conducted annually and so far we have assessed approximately 90% (representing approximately 300 suppliers) of our spend.
 To date, we have not identified a water-related risk for our strategic sites which could cause a substantive change in our business.
-We define 'substantive financial impact' when identifying or assessing water-related risks in both our direct operations and supply chain as any change that would significantly affect our business, operations revenue or expenditure.
-However, other disruptions in our supply chain could adversely affect our business and financial results.
-For additional information, please see our 2019 Annual Report.
+We define 'substantive financial impact' when identifying or assessing risks in both our direct operations and supply chain as any change that would significantly affect our business and operations.
+We utilize revenue and expenditures as quantifiable indicators of risk.
+As examples, natural products represent approximately sixty percent of our raw material spend, and we expect industry-wide price volatility to continue in the near future due to a variety of factors including transport restrictions due to the COVID-19 pandemic, climate change, or issues within our supply chain.
+Climate change may increase the frequency and severity of extreme weather and natural disasters, such as floods, droughts and water scarcity.
+To the extent such this has a negative impact on crop size and quality, it could impact supply and pricing of these products.
+Our assessment of these inherent water-related risks found they specifically did not exceed our threshold for substantive risk because of our existing diversified sourcing strategy and maintenance of strategic stock levels of critical natural ingredients.
+While th

 (W4.3) Have you identified any water-related opportunities with the potential to have a substantive financial or strategic impact on your business?

 Yes, we have identified opportunities, and some/all are being realized